 WINNER 'Heritage' RICS Northern Ireland Social Impact Awards 2020

 Hillsborough Castle is a grand family home, the official home of the Secretary of State for Northern Ireland, and a royal residence.
-TB+A were appointed to provide MEP design services at the existing old Hillsborough Castle for the following:
+TB+A was appointed to provide MEP design services at the existing old Hillsborough Castle for the following:

 - Two new visitor centres at Upper-Old Military Wing/Courtyard and a new build at Lower

 - Operating Base facilities at the entrances to the site.

 The technical brief was to provide a facility that was both energy efficient and included renewable energy sources where it was technically and commercially viable.
 Our team were required to work with our client to deliver these sustainable, low energy buildings.

 Using the ‘Lean, Mean, and Green’ Energy hierarchy, our specialist Energy and Environment group undertook detailed analysis of the most efficient solutions to provide energy and carbon reduction.
 This involved the whole team as it impacted the building physics as well as operational use.

 Passive “lean” measures were analysed and adopted to conserve energy through improved fabric performance, daylighting, and shading with natural ventilation.
 Energy management “mean” measures employed the use of high energy efficient plant, lighting and equipment with sensors and controls to enable the environment and building operations to run cost effectively with reduced energy, carbon emissions and running costs.

 A renewable “green” solution comprising of hydro renewable energy from the refurbished ‘mill race’ and solar water heating was designed to provide both heating and cooling to the lower visitor facility space through an underfloor heating system.
 PV arrays were also designed to avail of daylight energy within the Operating Base.
 A rainwater harvesting system was also designed within the new build lower visitor facility to assist with the public health solution.